Advertisement banner for Offline Motrobike Guides and Maps

 [Back]

-BAI VONG PORT (Phu Quoc): A gaping bay on the south-central coast of Phu Quoc, Bai Vong is now the main arrival and departure port for almost all ships (fast boats and car ferries) to and from the island.
-The port spreads along the bay from north to south, and there’s still a lot of construction going on, as the port is expanding to meet growing demand.
-Fast boats (Superdong, Phu Quoc Express, Seabus, Ngoc Thanh) dock at the northern end of the bay, where a long pier stretches out to sea to meet the boats.
-Just south of the fast boat pier is the landing ramp for Binh An car ferries.
-And right at the southern end of the bay is the Thanh Thoi car ferry pier.
+Fast Boat Ferry Terminal: A gaping bay on the southeastern coast of Phú Quốc, Bãi Vòng is the main port for all ships (fast boats and car ferries) to and from the island.
+The port spreads along the bay from north to south, and there’s still a lot of construction going on.
+Fast boats (Superdong, Phu Quoc Express and others) dock at the northern end of the bay, where a long pier stretches out to sea to meet the boats.
+The long pier requires a long walk (carrying bags in the heat or rain) unless you opt for an electric buggy shuttle (10,000vnđ).
+At the end of the pier is a car park for taxis and the VinBus.
+The terminal building looks like it’s on its last legs: there are ticket offices and some snack stalls.
+This terminal needs an upgrade.

 The Boats: